Burna Boy: 2018–2019: Outside and African Giant

-2020–2021: Twice as Tall
+2020–2022: Twice as Tall and Love, Damini

 In April 2020, Burna Boy performed in the One World: Together at Home special.
 On 19 June 2020, he was featured on the remix of South African producer Master KG's viral song "Jerusalema".
-Burna Boy used his signature afrobeats style on the song and also partly sings in the isiZulu language.
+Burna Boy used his signature afrobeat's style on the song and also partly sings in the isiZulu language.
 On 30 July 2020, Burna Boy was featured on British singer Sam Smith's single, "My Oasis", the lead single from their third studio album, Love Goes.
 His fifth studio album, Twice as Tall, was released on 14 August 2020.
 It was executive produced by Diddy and his mother, Bose Ogulu.
 The album became his highest-charting project, debuting at number one on the Billboard World Albums Chart.
 On 24 November 2020, Twice as Tall was nominated for Best Global Album at the 63rd Annual Grammy Awards.
-It was the second consecutive year that Burna Boy received a nomination in the category.
-He won an Edison Award in the World Album category for African Giant, and won Best International Act at the MOBO Awards on 9 December, shaking off competition from Drake, Megan Thee Stallion, Lil Baby and Roddy Ricch.
+It was the second consecutive year that Burna Boy received a nomination in this category.
+He won an Edison Award in the World Album category for African Giant, and won Best International Act at the MOBO Awards on December 9, shaking off competition from Drake, Megan Thee Stallion, Lil Baby and Roddy Ricch.
 At the 63rd Annual Grammy Awards held on 15 March 2021, he won the Grammy award for Best Global Music album.
 Burna Boy's song "Destiny" was included in the playlist at the inauguration of Joe Biden.
 He won Best International Act at the 2021 BET Awards, becoming the first African artist to win the award three consecutive times.

 On 19 March 2021, Burna Boy was featured on Canadian singer Justin Bieber's song "Loved by You", a track from his sixth studio album, Justice.
-On 17 September 2021, he was featured on American singer-songwriter Jon Bellion's single "I Feel It", which marks the first musical collaboration between the two, but the latter co-wrote "Loved by You" with Justin Bieber.
+On 17 September 2021, he was featured on American singer-songwriter Jon Bellion's single "I Feel It", which marked the first musical collaboration between the two, but the latter co-wrote "Loved by You" with Justin Bieber.
 On 4 June 2022, Burna Boy performed at the Belgravia Sports Stadium in Harare, Zimbabwe, where he allegedly refused money to wear a ZANU-PF scarf as an endorsement of the Mnangagwa administration.

-2022: Love, Damini and club shooting
+In 2022, he was named the "Best Solo Act in the World" by NME.

 Burna Boy released his sixth studio album, Love, Damini, on 8 July 2022.
 Its release was preceded by the singles "Kilometre" and "Last Last".